 One of the reasons we are increasingly plagued with new superbugs is the mass feeding of antibiotics to farm animals.
 As Britain’s chief medical officer put it in his 2009 annual report: “every inappropriate…use [of antibiotics in] agriculture is potentially signing a death warrant for a future patient.”

 In a damning report released earlier this year, the U.S. Inspector General slammed the USDA for not protecting the American public.
 As you can see in the Executive Summary of the report, one of the public safety issues facing the United States is the contamination of meat with residual drugs, pesticides, and heavy metals.
 These drug and chemical residues then find their way to our dinner plates.

-But based on their review, the Inspector General found that the national residue program is not accomplishing its mission of monitoring the food supply for harmful residues.
-They haven’t even established threshold levels for many dangerous substances, which has resulted in contaminated meat being distributed to consumers.
+But, based on their review, the Inspector General found that the national residue program is not accomplishing its mission of monitoring the food supply for harmful residues.
+They haven’t even established threshold values for many dangerous substances, which has resulted in contaminated meat being distributed to consumers.
 And then the USDA’s Food Safety and Inspection Service doesn’t even attempt to recall meat confirmed to have excessive drug residues.

 There are more than a thousand pesticides approved for use in the United States.
 The Environmental Protection Agency routinely asks the USDA to test for pesticides that everyone agrees has high health risks.
 But, for many years now, they continue to test for only one type of pesticide, out of more than a thousand.

 What’s the big deal, though?
 What potential affects could the drugs and toxic metals in meat have on people?
-Bleeding, ulcers, allergic reactions, serious nerve damage, severe inflammation, skin cancers, internal cancers, jaundice, kidney failure, neurotoxicity—kills brain cells, and even death.
+Bleeding, ulcers, allergic reactions, serious nerve damage, severe inflammation, skin cancers, internal cancers, jaundice, kidney failure, neurotoxicity (kills brain cells), and even death.

-Doesn’t cooking destroy the drugs, though? … No amount of cooking, will destroy residues.
+Doesn’t cooking destroy the drugs, though?
+No amount of cooking will destroy residues.
 In fact, in some cases, heat may actually break residues down into components that are more harmful to consumers.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.